MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/certification/services-sip-trunking.md

 ## SIP Trunk Service Qualification Process
-The SIP trunk service provider interoperability program qualifies services offered by providers connecting enterprise, on-premise Skype for Business voice networks to a service provider offering PSTN origination, termination and emergency services by making use of the SIP protocol.
+The SIP trunk service provider interoperability program qualifies services offered by providers that connect enterprise, on-premise Skype for Business voice networks to a service provider that offers PSTN origination, termination, and emergency services by using the SIP protocol.

 If you are a vendor seeking to join the certification program, see [How to Join](how-to-join.md) for requirements and available programs.